-Dancegod LLoyd loses cool as King Promise introduces him to Rick Ross
+Dancegod Lloyd loses cool as King Promise introduces him to Rick Ross

 The singer has always been appreciative of the dancer's efforts, and they continue to forge more opportunities to collaborate.

-Recently, Dancegod Lloyd was on King Promise's entourage to Paris, where they shot the music video for his latest single.
+Recently, Dancegod Lloyd was part of King Promise's entourage to Paris, where they shot the music video for his latest single.

 Fans react to King Promise's gesture towards Dancegod LLoyd